chandanak2/Final-Year-Project/README.md

 * SQLyog

 ## Setup
-To run this project, start tomcat in eclipse and open the website
+To run this project, create the database in SQLyog.
+In Eclipse connect to the database and start Tomcat server.